 In the past three decades, the alliance has assisted with restoring historic buildings, invasive species removal, beach re-nourishment, sea turtle nesting, protection of nesting seabirds, education of the public and government leaders, and providing a place for safe and sustainable recreation.
 They have partnered with other historic and environmental organizations in the Tampa Bay area to raise awareness of all that Egmont Key has to offer.

 Take MAR and the new Egmont Key Alliance Committee will now continue their work, legacy, and mission, and we hope you join us!

-Accessible only by boat, Egmont Key is an island located in the mouth of Tampa Bay that is unique in many ways.
-It was formed as a river delta thousands of years ago and is home to gopher tortoises, sea turtles, nesting shore birds and migratory birds.
-It is used today by many boaters and beach goers for recreational activities.
+Accessible only by boat, Egmont Key is an island located in the mouth of Tampa Bay and is very unique.
+It was formed from a river delta thousands of years ago and is now home to gopher tortoises, sea turtles, nesting shore birds, and migratory birds.
+It is used today by many boaters and beachgoers for recreational activities.

 Egmont Key has also played an important role in American history as well as the history of Florida.
 It is home to a beautiful lighthouse that was built in 1858 and the beacon is still maintained by the Coast Guard as an aid for ships and recreational boaters.

 Egmont Key was occupied by the Union Navy for most of the Civil War as part of Operation Anaconda, the blockade of the South.
 It was also a safe haven for local residents who were against secession.
 The island was a yellow fever quarantine site for troops returning from Cuba during the Spanish-American War.
 The fortifications on the island were built in response to a need for coastal defense during the time.